 Do you know the do’s and don’ts of being a gracious wedding guest?
-It’s always a good idea to brush up on etiquette!
-Today I am sharing etiquette pointers every wedding guest should know plus some beautiful inspiration for a fall wedding.
+As wedding season is picking up again, it’s a good idea to brush up on etiquette, so today I am sharing etiquette pointers every wedding guest should know.

 RSVP by the requested date.

 The earlier the better so you don’t forget!
 It is so important for brides and wedding planners to have an accurate headcount as they close in on the wedding day.
 On that note, make sure you also only RSVP for the number of guests allotted for your invitation.
 You are only allowed a plus one if the invitation reads “and guest.”

 You don’t want to be *that* guest who has to awkwardly stand near the bride and her father before their big entrance (during what should be a special time!).
 You can arrive to the ceremony up to 30 minutes before, but arrive no later than 10 minutes before to avoid run-ins with the wedding party.
 If tardy, wait outside until after the bride has walked down the aisle, then casually slip in to the back once she has reached her groom (but only if you can do so without drawing attention).

 Sign the guest book.